UMAR-ALAM-786/PANDX-AI-Medicine-Recommendation-System-with-ML/README.md

 - **Diet:** Hydrating fruits, light carbohydrates, iron-rich foods
 - **Workout:** Light walking, low-intensity physical activity

 1. Disease Description
-Provides a concise medical overview of the predicted disease.
+-Provides a concise medical overview of the predicted disease.

-Explains the cause, mechanism, and common symptoms to help users understand the condition in plain language.
+-Explains the cause, mechanism, and common symptoms to help users understand the condition in plain language.

-Information is sourced from the description.csv dataset and dynamically retrieved based on the model’s prediction.
+-Information is sourced from the description.csv dataset and dynamically retrieved based on the model’s prediction.

 2. Precautionary Measures
-Lists 4 actionable precautions tailored to the diagnosed disease.
+-Lists 4 actionable precautions tailored to the diagnosed disease.

-Helps prevent the condition from worsening and assists in early recovery or symptom management.
+-Helps prevent the condition from worsening and assists in early recovery or symptom management.

-Examples include lifestyle adjustments, hygiene practices, or environmental cautions.
+-Examples include lifestyle adjustments, hygiene practices, or environmental cautions.

-Data is extracted from precautions_df.csv.
+-Data is extracted from precautions_df.csv.

 3. Medications
-Recommends top medications commonly prescribed for the predicted disease.
+-Recommends top medications commonly prescribed for the predicted disease.

-Medication data is mapped from medications.csv and includes non-branded names typically used in diagnosis-related treatment plans.
+-Medication data is mapped from medications.csv and includes non-branded names typically used in diagnosis-related treatment plans.

-The suggestions are informative and not prescriptive (meant to educate, not replace medical advice).
+-The suggestions are informative and not prescriptive (meant to educate, not replace medical advice).

 4. Workouts
-Suggests safe physical activities or workouts based on the nature of the disease.
+-Suggests safe physical activities or workouts based on the nature of the disease.

-For chronic or recovery-phase illnesses, light exercises such as walking or breathing routines are proposed.
+-For chronic or recovery-phase illnesses, light exercises such as walking or breathing routines are proposed.

-Fetched from workout_df.csv to promote overall wellness and aid physical recovery.
+-Fetched from workout_df.csv to promote overall wellness and aid physical recovery.

 5. Diet Recommendations
-Recommends a custom diet plan supportive of treatment and recovery.
+-Recommends a custom diet plan supportive of treatment and recovery.

-Includes food items to boost immunity, reduce inflammation, or restore lost nutrients.
+-Includes food items to boost immunity, reduce inflammation, or restore lost nutrients.

-Pulled from diets.csv, this data is curated to align with the nutritional needs of the disease in focus.
+-Pulled from diets.csv, this data is curated to align with the nutritional needs of the disease in focus.